ayedo/jooq-modelator/README.md

 To configure the plugin you need to add two things:

-- A 'jooqModelator' plugin configuration extension
+- A 'jooqModelator' plugin configuration extension (section "Plugin Configuration")
-- A 'jooqModelatorRuntime' configuration in the dependencies for your database driver
+- A 'jooqModelatorRuntime' configuration in the dependencies for your database driver (section "Database Configuration")

 ### Plugin Configuration